zkxs/stationeers/notes/atmospherics.md

 ## Sterling

-- at least 3000 kPa delta-P for optimal
-- wtf bruh. do I need to actively cool the output net?
-  - looks like NO? wtf.
-  - So I'm just forced to pump from output back to input it for that 3MPa delta-P that I need

 Some variables:

 - _hotInputAtmosphere
   - Atmosphere that exhanges heat heat with the hot/cold piston atmospheres inside the engine
   - Connects to the input pipe